After Greece, Portugal can be the next big prey of the recent recession. What new can Portugal do at this stage? How can it push its GDP?

 Thus it is clear that it’s hard to find more money for domestic investment either from household or from the Government.
 The challenges don’t end here.
 Even if Portuguese start saving more and Government gets a relief package from EU, the next question would be where to invest.
 Where should the Government be spending money?

 The usual suspects may not be the ideal options.
 For example, Portugal’s road density is already amongst the highest in the world (Length of motorway per capita; Portugal: 249.3, USA: 253.05; 2006 OECD data).
 Portugal fairs well in most of the other such development parameters.
 Thus, starting new infrastructure projects may not bring desired results, although they can bring inflation over time (Read point #5 here to understand why).
 Portuguese households are saving less and consuming more.
 Domestic production hasn’t been able to keep pace with consumption, which has resulted in a trade deficit which stands at € 1.6bn today.
 So giving more money in the hands of consumer will not solve the problem as the money can just end up increasing the value of imports, exactly the way it has happened in the USA.
 In the age of open economy the increasing domestic demand can very well be satiated with foreign imports, thus not doing enough to spur up the domestic industries.
+Perhaps I am pointing towards the simple sounding way of doing something about the factors of production in order to ensure that the domestic industry create more goods and services.
+However, these factors are either too constrained (Land for obvious reason, Labour due to unfavourable but popular labour laws, Capital due to the challenges described above) or take a long time and effort to start showing results (Labour and Enterprise).
+Also, two or three of these factors must work together to show desired results.

 So what can be done now?
 The question is still unanswered.
 While increasing domestic production will need both capital and time, where can the Government focus in the mean time to avoid slumping further down?